-The first research and writing assignment is due on February 9 (no later than 5:00 pm), and the second is due on April 27 (no later than 5:00 pm).
-Your research and writing assignments will be time-stamped by Carmen Dropbox and any assignment submitted after 5:00 pm on either date will be penalized 10% per 24 hour period.
-This means that an assignment turned in at 5:01 pm will incur a 10% penalty.
+The first research and writing assignment is due on Friday February 12th (no later than 5:00 pm), and the second is due on Wednesday April 13th (no later than 5:00pm).
+Your research and writing assignments will be time-stamped by Carmen Dropbox.
+Any assignment submitted after 5:00pm on either date will be penalized 10% at the start of every 24 hour period that the assignment is past due.
+This means that an assignment turned in at 5:01pm will incur a 10% penalty.
 Please familiarize yourself with the Carmen Dropbox process before the due date so that you don't end up missing the submission deadline.
 Don't be late!
 It would be good practice to not wait until the last minute to submit your work.
-For example, you could submit your assignment right after class on the day that it's due.
-That would be several hours early - but that's better than late!

 Assignments submitted through Carmen Dropbox are automatically submitted for an originality check through Turnitin.
-See details on academic integrity and plagiarism below.
+See details on academic integrity and plagiarism above.